craigfay/brain_forest/markdown/Guage Theories.md

 We also have to respect the so-called **diffeomorphism symmetry**; If we have a manifold, we can arbitrarily change our coordinates, which corresponds to a diffeomorphism of the manifold.
 Altogether, we would say that GR is characterized by the group **SO(1,3) x Diff(M)**.

 When GR is written in its standard form, it looks nothing like a guage theory, but when we use the **Einstein-Cartan Formalism**, which uses **Cartan Geometry**, it does resemble a guage theory.

+## Solving Changing Preferences using Guage Theory

+Becker bakes **stable preferences** into the definition of economics, because of economists' inability to solve it.

+The basis of neoclassical economics depends fundamentally on income and substitution effects.
+If we extend our current calculus tools in a way that allows us to separate income and substitution effects, you can allow preferences to change.